 Mirrors have been in use by humans for thousands of years, but for a long time, they were too expensive for most people to own.
 However, with the invention of the modern-day silver glass mirror by German chemist Justus von Liebig in 1835, mirrors became affordable for everyone.

 In our modern world, designers incorporate mirrors in their design concepts for every room in the home.
 The strategic placement of wall mirrors opens up a room and gives its occupants a feeling of expansiveness.
-When paired with natural lights that reflect around the room, your mirrors enlighten the space and lift your spirits.
+When paired with natural lights that reflect around the room, your mirrors broadcast the light around the space and lift your spirits.

 How Color Affects Human Behavior